-- 1. Notification regarding background investigations and eligibility determinations.
-The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for primary management official or key employee: - a. all application information described in section 602 above; - b. the investigative report described in section 603 above; - c. the Agency's eligibility determination described in section 604; - d. a notification of the Agency's hiring decision; - 2.
-Procedure following decision to hire key employee or primary management official. - a.
-When a key employee or a primary management official begins work at a gaming operation, the Agency shall: - (1) Forward to the Commission a complete application for employment that contains the notices and information listed in 25 CFR §§ 556.2 (privacy notice), 556.3 (notice regarding false statements), and 556.4 (background investigations); and - (2) Conduct a background investigation under 25 CFR part 556, and sections 601 through 604 of this Ordinance to determine the eligibility of the key employee or primary management official for continued employment in a gaming operation. - b.
-Upon completion of a background investigation and a determination of eligibility for employment in a gaming operation under subsections 604 and 605.2(a) (2) of this Ordinance, the Agency shall forward a report under 25 CFR § 556.5 (b) and section 603.3 of this Ordinance to the Commission within 60 days after an employee begins work or within 60 days of the approval of this Ordinance by the Chairman of the Commission.
-A gaming operation shall not employ a key employee or primary management official who does not have a license after 90 days. - c.
-During a 30-day period beginning when the Commission receives a report submitted under subsection 605.2(b) of this Ordinance, the Chairman of the Commission may request additional information from the Tribes concerning a key employee or a primary management official who is the subject of such report.
-Such a request shall suspend the 30-day period until the Chairman receives the additional information. - d.
-If, within the 30-day period described in subsection 605(2) (c) above, the Commission notifies the Tribes that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribes has provided the required application and investigative report to the Commission, the Agency may go forward and issue a license to such applicant.
+1. Notification regarding background investigations and eligibility determinations.
+The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for primary management official or key employee:

+a. all application information described in section 602 above;

+b. the investigative report described in section 603;

+c. the Agency's eligibility determination described in section 604; and d. a notification of the Agency's hiring decision.

+2. Procedure following decision to hire key employee or primary management official.

+a.
+When a key employee or a primary management official begins work at a gaming operation, the Agency shall:

+(1) Forward to the Commission a completed application for employment that contains the notices and information listed in 25 CFR §§ 556.2 (privacy notice), 556.3 (notice regarding false statements), and 556.4 (background investigations); and b.
+Upon completion of a background investigation and a determination of eligibility for employment in a gaming operation under this Code, the Agency shall forward a report under 25 CFR § 556.5(b) and section 605.3 of this Code to the Commission within 60 days after an employee begins work or within 60 days of the approval of this Code by the Chairman of the Commission.
+A gaming operation regulated under this Code shall not employ a key employee or primary management official who does not have a license after 90 days.

+(2) Conduct a background investigation under 25 CFR part 556, and sections 601 through 606 of this Code to determine the eligibility of the key employee or primary management official for continued employment in a gaming operation.

+c.
+During a 30-day period beginning when the Commission receives a report submitted under subsection 607.2(b) of this Code, the Chairman of the Commission may request additional information from the Tribe concerning a key employee or a primary management official who is the subject of such report.
+Such a request shall suspend the 30-day period until the Chairman receives the additional information.

+d.
+If, within the 30-day period described in the above subsection, the Commission notifies the Tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided the required application and investigative report to the Commission, the Agency may go forward and issue a license to such applicant.

-- e.
-If, within the 30-day period described in subsection 605.2(c) above, the Commission provides the Tribes with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribes has provided the required application and investigative report to the Commission, the Tribes shall reconsider the application, taking into account the objections itemized by the Commission.
-The Tribes shall make the final decision whether to issue a license to such application. - f.
-If, after the issuance of a gaming license, the Commission notifies the Tribes that it has received reliable information indicating that a key employee or primary management official is ineligible for employment under applicable law, the Tribes shall suspend the license of such person and notify in writing the licensee of the suspension and the proposed revocation.
-The Tribes shall notify the licensee of the time and place for a hearing on the proposed revocation of a license.
-After a revocation hearing, the Tribes shall decide to revoke or to reinstate a gaming license.
-The Tribes shall notify the Commission of their decision.
+e.
+If, within the 30-day period described in subsection 607.2(c) above, the Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided the required application and investigative report to the Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the Commission.
+The Tribe shall make the final decision whether to issue a license to such applicant.

+f.
+If, after the issuance of a gaming license, the Commission notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is ineligible for employment under applicable law, the Tribe shall suspend the license of such person and notify in writing the licensee of the suspension and the proposed revocation.
+The Tribe shall notify the licensee of the time and place for a hearing on the proposed revocation of a license.
+After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
+The Tribe shall notify the Commission of its decision.